jonnyisdeveloping/meli-fe/README.md

 }
 ```

-Feedback is much appreciated, and there are things to improve, but, this is what I was able to came with in the giving time.
+Feedback is much appreciated, and there are things to improve, but, this is what I was able to c0me with in the giving time.